Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

 An essential thing to understand is how models correspond to each other.
 We defined user model twice: in prisma and in graphql.
 Hence, we have two classes - prisma user and graphql user.
 Service retrieves data from prisma, it returns prisma user.
 Resolver gets prisma user and presents it as graphql user.
-It works because in this particular case our users are compatible, but in general resolver should create a new graphql entity based on orm entity.
+It works because in this particular case our users are compatible, but in general resolver should create a new graphql entity based on the received orm entity.

 To wire things up we need to update `src/app.module`: